TheMrityunjayPathak/Feature-Engineering/README.md

    jupyter notebook
    ```

-- Open the desired notebook from the repository in your Jupyter Environment and start coding!
+- Open the desired notebook from the repository in your Jupyter environment and start coding!

 ## Contributing